 In the CSS Transitions panel, I clicked the familiar plus sign to add a new transition.
 A dialog window opened.
 I’ll go through it in steps.

 First, pick the target rule.
 Every rule you have in your style sheet is shown in alphabetical order.
 Like any other field in Dreamweaver, you can type directly in the field if you want instead of looking through your list of styles.
 I selected the

 .grow rule to target.

 3. Transition On

-The next choice is to decided when you want the transition to happen.
+The next choice is to decide when you want the transition to happen.
 You can see the options in the image.
 I picked on hover.

 4. Pick the timing

 You can use the same transition for all properties, as I have here.
 You can also set different transitions for different properties if you want to have more than one transition happening in the same event.

 You set the duration and delay in either seconds or milliseconds.
 The timing function offers ease-in, ease-out and others as well as the one I picked, linear.

 Click the plus in the Property area.
 As I mentioned, my goal is to change the width of the image during the transition, so I picked the property width.
 I set the end value to 40%.